 All Saints Catholic School teachers and staff members are very intentional about the faith formation of the children attending our school.
-Each day begins and ends with our two campuses joining together in prayer.
+Each day begins and ends with joining together in prayer.

 Virtues in Practice

 Every Monday our school pauses to study reflect on a virtue of the month.
 The curriculum we use is Virtues In Practice or VIP as we like to call it.
 On VIP Mondays, all of the children spend time in their homerooms discussing a virtue and the life of a Saint who modeled the virtue in his/her life.
 Learn more about the curriculum here.